soundpress/RulesOfNYC/docs/c47/index.rst

 For the purposes of this chapter:

-(a) "IDNYC Card" has the same meaning as "New York City identity card," as provided in section 3-115(a) of the Administrative Code of the City of New York.
+(a) "IDNYC Card" has the same meaning as "New York City identity card," as provided in § 3-115(a) of the Administrative Code of the City of New York.

 (b) "HRA" means the New York City Human Resources Administration.

-(c) "Resident" has the same meaning as provided in section 3-115(a) of the Administrative Code of the City of New York.
+(c) "Resident" has the same meaning as provided in § 3-115(a) of the Administrative Code of the City of New York.

 (d) "Caretaker" means a birth parent; adoptive parent; step parent; court-appointed guardian, custodian, or conservator; foster care parent; a sponsor of a minor appointed by the United States Department of Health and Human Services, Office of Refugee Resettlement (ORR); an employee from the New York City Administration for Children's Services (ACS), New York State Office for People with Developmental Disabilities (OPWDD), New York State Department of Health (NYS DOH), New York State Office of Mental Health (NYS OMH), New York City Department of Health and Mental Hygiene (NYC DOHMH), a designated ACS foster care agency, or an agency or facility, including a residential care facility, that is operated, licensed, certified or funded by OPWDD, NYS DOH, NYS OMH or NYC DOHMH; a cohabitant of an applicant who has been determined by OPWDD to be a person with a developmental disability; an applicant's Social Security representative payee; or such other categories of individuals that HRA may designate as caretakers in the future pursuant to subdivision (f) of 68 RCNY § 6-07.